sufiansuni/PGL_Booklah/README.md

-# PGL_Booklah - Team 3
+# Project Go Live: Booklah - Team 3

-Overview: A Restaurant seat/table reservation based on the booking size and restaurant availability.
-This system will be able to follow the Government's COVID-19 restriction measures.
+Overview: Booklah is a restaurant seat/table reservation based on the booking size and restaurant availability.
+This system will be able to adjust and adhere to the Covid-19 social distancing measures with regards to table size and seat allocation.

 Reasons for doing this project: